ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-nsxedge.md

 ## NSX ESG
 {: #openshift-runbook-runbook-nsxedge-config}

 The first component that is configured within the {{site.data.keyword.vmwaresolutions_full}} with {{site.data.keyword.redhat_openshift_notm}} is a pair of NSX Edge appliances.
-The NSX Edge appliances are configured as an Active/Passive pair of X-Large NSX Edge devices.
+The NSX Edge appliances are configured as an Active or Passive pair of X-Large NSX Edge devices.

 As part of the configuration process, the NSX Edge is connected to the {{site.data.keyword.cloud_notm}} Public and Private subnets that are ordered for the {{site.data.keyword.redhat_openshift_notm}} cluster.